-The Inter-Pacific Bar Association Annual Meeting begins tomorrow here in Seoul – and I thought this would be a good opportunity to outline in particular what opportunities exist for lawyers in Korea and the US to capitalize upon the growing bilateral trade relationship between the US and Korea.
+The Inter-Pacific Bar Association Annual Meeting begins tomorrow in Seoul – and this provides a good opportunity to outline what opportunities exist for lawyers in Korea and the US to capitalize upon the growing bilateral trade relationship between the two countries.

 Just over one year ago the U.S.-Korea free trade agreement (KORUS) went into force.
 The United States Trade Representatives office (USTR) called the agreement America’s “most commercially significant free trade agreement in almost two decades.”

 USTR outlines that: “The U.S. International Trade Commission estimates that the reduction of Korean tariffs and tariff-rate quotas on goods alone will add $10 billion to $12 billion to annual U.S. Gross Domestic Product and around $10 billion to annual merchandise exports to Korea.”

 The agreement liberalizes markets in agricultural, financial services and professional services (including a liberalization of the Korean legal market) and creates more open access to public procurement markets.
 The FTA also addresses non-tariff barriers in a wide range of sectors.

 The US Korea Council provides a superb general overview of the benefits of the agreement, as well as an analysis of how individual US states will benefit as well as a sector-specific analysis of opportunities.

 The opportunity for Korean and US law firms

 Law firms in Korea and the United States would be wise to study the agreement carefully and establish a focused business development effort around opportunities the agreement creates.
 Establish where your practice areas have the ability to add value to sectors growing as a result of the agreement.